sizzlebop/CLIche/docs/RESEARCH_COMMAND_README.md

 2. **Improved sharing** - Research documents can be shared without needing to include image files
 3. **Standard compliance** - Uses standard markdown image syntax

+### AI-Powered Contextual Image Placement

+CLIche now features intelligent image placement powered by AI:

-The images are automatically placed at strategic locations within your research document (after introduction and major sections) to enhance the visual appeal and information value.
+- **Content Analysis**: The AI analyzes your research document content to understand the topics, concepts, and structure
+- **Contextual Placement**: Images are automatically placed at positions where they best enhance understanding
+- **Smart Fallbacks**: If optimal positions can't be determined, images are evenly distributed at logical points

+This feature works automatically when adding images to research documents without requiring manual image placeholders.
+The system will:

+1. Analyze the document content to identify key concepts and section transitions
+2. Determine optimal placement points based on content relevance
+3. Insert images at these contextually appropriate positions
+4. Add proper attribution for all images as required by Unsplash

-Example of using images with direct URLs in research:
+Example of using AI-powered image placement in research:

 ```bash
 cliche research "Renewable energy trends" --write --image "solar energy" --image-count 3
 ```

-This will create a research document about renewable energy trends with three solar energy images embedded with direct Unsplash URLs, properly attributed in the document.
+This will create a research document about renewable energy trends with three solar energy images intelligently placed at contextually relevant positions throughout the document.

 ## Automatic Unique File Naming